-- Find a medium-sized pot and fill it 3⁄4 of the way full of soil. - Carefully take the seedlings out of the pollinator pack and place them where you want them to grow. - Gently fill in the spaces between the seedlings with soil, so they stand upright. - Water your container well, and place it outside. - Instead of using harmful chemicals to control pests, consider using natural alternatives like ladybugs. - Enjoy the pollinators visiting your garden!
+- Find a pot four gallons or larger and fill it 3/4 of the way full of soil. - Carefully take the seedlings out of the pollinator pack and place them where you want them to grow. - Gently fill in the spaces between the seedlings with soil, so they stand upright. - Water your container well, and place it outside. - Instead of using harmful chemicals to control pests, consider using natural alternatives like ladybugs. - Enjoy the pollinators visiting your garden!